x1yl/Classroom-to-Notion/README.md

   NOTION_TOKEN=your_notion_api_token
   NOTION_DATABASE_ID=your_notion_database_id
   CALENDAR_ACCOUNT=your_gmail_account
+  API_SECRET=your-secure-api-key-here
   ```

+**Important**: Generate a strong, random API secret for server authentication.
+This protects your API endpoints from unauthorized access.

 Note: If your school email doesn't allow access to Google Developers, set up email forwarding to a personal email address that you can use for API access.